 Usually, there is no change in the dividend.
 This is true even if the company incurs a loss or generates a higher than expected profit.

 As the name suggests, the dividend stays a constant dollar amount per share.
-This provides an investor with a high degree of certainty about the amount of cash they can expect to receive.
+This provides investors confidence about the future value and timing of dividend payments they will receive.

 Constant Payout Ratio

 In the case of a constant payout ratio, dividends are distributed to shareholders based on a specific portion of the company’s earnings or cash flow.

 The dividend distribution amount is directly proportional to the company’s earnings.
 This method makes internal financing decisions from earnings or cash flow much easier.